Joachim J Savelsberg

 An ongoing project, supported by the Arsham and Charlotte Ohanessian Chair, examines struggles over the writing of history and the formation of collective memories through legislative and legal proceedings for the case of the Armenian genocide.

 A just published book is entitled "Representing Mass Violence: Conflicting Responses to Human Rights Violations in Darfur."
 Published by the University of California Press, it is available as a paperback and as an open access-online edition .
 The book depicts the struggle over the appropriate representation of Darfur between new global institutions of criminal law, humanitarianism and diplomacy as well as divergences across countries with their distinct policy practices, histories and cultural sensitivities.
 The book also analyzes the communication of competing narratives by news media.
-A German language version is forthcoming with Vittorio Klostermann Publ., Frankfurt.
+A German language version was published by Vittorio Klostermann Publ., Frankfurt.
 A related article, co-authored with Hollie Nyseth Brehm, appeared in 2015 in the American Journal of Sociology.

 The latter publications grew out of a research project, entitled "Collective Representations and Memories of Atrocities after Judicial Intervention: The Case of Darfur in International Comparison" and funded by the National Science Foundation.
 This project produced a data set resulting from a content analysis of some 3400 media reports and opinion pieces from news media in eight countries.
 These data are supplemented by an analysis of press releases of foreign ministries and of selected NGOs as well as by fifty in depth interviews with Africa correspondents, Sudan experts in foreign ministries and Darfur specialists in NGOs.

 A previous book (with Ryan King) addressed ways in which the United States makes use of law to shape collective memories of evil (American Memories: Atrocities and the Law, Russell Sage Foundation, 2011).
 This book expands on ideas laid out in a broader, teaching oriented book that links together scholarship on grave human rights violations, war crimes and genocide with criminological thought (Crime and Human Rights: Criminology of Genocide and Atrocities, Sage 2010).